russmediadigital/Tee-ios-sdk/README.md

 TEE.instance.fireChallenge(withElementId: ".article-detail.selected .share.facebook")
 ```

-### Attaching and fireing via IB
+### Attaching and firing via IB

 You can set ID of challenge as `accessibilityIdentifier` of an `UIButton` or `TEEUIScrollViewObservable`.
-Than, when you register detil page with `registerChallengesFor(detailPageId:, view:)`, challenges will be attached, and fired automatically when interacting with the element.
+Than, when you register detail page with `registerChallengesFor(detailPageId:, view:)`, challenges will be attached, and fired automatically when interacting with the element.

 For triggering scroll challenge, TEEUIScrollViewObservable subclass is required
 ```swift